 - Promoting individual growth, accountability for behavior, and informed decision making

 Students transported to the hospital for alcohol and other drug overuse/abuse may qualify for alcohol and other drug amnesty.
-In order to earn amnesty, the student must meet with an administrator, as requested by the administrator, for a Brief Intervention meeting and successfully complete the BASICS program.
+In order to earn amnesty, the student must meet with an administrator, as requested by the administrator, for a brief Intervention meeting and successfully complete the BASICS program.
 Students who are of legal age to consume alcohol and are transported for overuse/abuse may also qualify for alcohol and other drug amnesty.

 Continued violations of policy including those that cause significant concern for community members will require additional meetings with College administrators, and if found responsible will result in additional General Sanctions, Housing Sanctions and/or Disciplinary Status Sanctions.

-Conduct meeting administrators have the right to deviate from these sanctioning guidelines if after meeting with a student a different path would be more beneficial to the student’s growth and success.
+Administrative hearing officers have the right to deviate from these sanctioning guidelines if after meeting with a student a different path would be more beneficial to the student’s growth and success.
 Sanction definitions specific to alcohol and other drugs can be found here.